Logo Futurismo

 David Rodrigues | São Nicolau church in Sete Cidades

 Now, it is possible to go to the village by car.
 Take the scenic road of the Hortensias, which leads to the inside of the crater.
-Enjoy the views over Santiago Lake and the Green and Blue Lakes — which form just one lake.
+Enjoy the views over Lagoa de Santiago and the Lagoa das Sete Cidades, which form just one lake.
 In the town, you can walk around the green and blue lakes, see the small peninsula, pass on the bridge, go to the tunnel, have a kayak or stand-up paddle session, and visit the Church of São Nicolau.

 Ponta da Ferraria